FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 }
 ```

-This lambda isn't too helpful though, as no user attributes are copied.
-At a minimum, you should set `user.id` and either `user.username` or `user.email`.
+This code isn't too helpful though, as no user attributes are copied.
+At a minimum, you must set `user.id` and either `user.username` or `user.email`.
+You also probably want to set the `registrations` collection, which is the set of FusionAuth applications for which this user is authorized.

-You will receive `userAttributes` that you request from Active Directory (more on that below) and you'll need to assemble them into a `user` object as expected by FusionAuth.
-The `user` object is thoroughly documented in the [API docs](/docs/v1/tech/apis/users#create-a-user).
-You'll want to make sure that you have the required user attributes.
-You also will want to ensure that the user is registered to any FusionAuth applications they need to authorize against, and are made a member of any FusionAuth groups required.
+The lambda will receive a `userAttributes` variable.
+This contains attributes requested from Active Directory (you'll configure this value below).
+From this, you can assemble a FusionAuth `user` object.
+All the normal [lambda limitations apply](/docs/v1/tech/lambdas/#limitations).
+The attributes of the `user` object are thoroughly documented in the [API docs](/docs/v1/tech/apis/users#create-a-user).

-Here's an example Lambda function:
+Here's a more full featured example lambda function:

 ```javascript
 // Using the response from an LDAP connector, reconcile the User.